-Our premium daycares integrate the best practices of Reggio-Emilia, Montessori and Waldorf.
+Our inclusive daycares integrate the best practices of Reggio-Emilia, Montessori and Waldorf.
 Coupled with our urban gardening and forest school components, our family-focussed centres are designed to meet the physical, cognitive, social and emotional needs of children aged 18 months to 6 years.
 Google agrees, as they only offer Reggio-inspired daycares in their corporate offices.

 Our educators encourage wonder and exploration